 How many employees work for the MCSO?
 Approximately 3300

 How long is the Sheriff’s term?
 All sheriffs in Arizona are elected to serve a four-year term

 How is his salary determined?
 All sheriffs in the state of Arizona earn the same salary of about $101,000 a year as determined by the Arizona state legislature

 What is the approximate annual budget for the Sheriff’s Office?
 We can answer that question in two ways: the primary budget for the MCSO, the third largest Sheriff’s Office in the nation, is a combination of general fund dollars (tax dollars) and district jail tax monies or what we call the Detention Fund.
 That total is $328.4 million.
 The Sheriff’s Office also has a few other sources of revenue such as grants, monies generated from inmate canteen sales, etc. When added altogether, the 2016FY budget for the Maricopa County Sheriff’s Office stands at $353.4 million.

 What makes the MCSO unique?
-How large an area we serve – it’s actually bigger than four U.S. states; Tent City – it’s the largest canvas incarceration compound in the nation.
+How large an area we serve – it’s actually bigger than four U.S. states.
 We are the only U.S. jail system to serve all vegetarian meals only.
 Although we live in the Sonoran desert, MCSO has one of the nation’s finest dive/water rescue teams.
 We have a very large all volunteer posse working in 41 different posses.
 We have the most technologically advanced 911 and emergency operation center in the Southwestern U.S, just to name a few.